Spark-Liang/NoteBook/LOMA/280/ch09 - Life Insurance Policy Ownership Rights.md

 - participating policy **(par policy)** or nonparticipating policy **(non-par policy)**:

-  - for par policy, insurer will guranteed to shard the company;s divisible surplus with policyowner.
+  - for par policy, insurer will guranteed to shard the company's divisible surplus with policyowner.
 And the non-par policy will not

   - the insurance company's board of directors will decide the amount of dividends.